-Municipal League and the metropolitan planning organizations (MPOs).
-It was first adopted by the Transportation Commission in 1994, and has been updated most recently as part of the development of the current fiscal years 2016-2019 Statewide Transportation Improvement Program (STIP).
-The process is conducted during each TIP/STIP development cycle via meetings with transportation planning regions and CDOT regions.
+CDOT reviews proposed projects and solicits input from planning partners and the public through the Project Priority Programming Process (4P).
+The 4P was developed by the Transportation Commission in cooperation with Colorado Counties Incorporated (CCI), the Colorado Municipal League (CML), and the Metropolitan Planning Organizations (MPOs).
+It was first adopted by the Transportation Commission in 1994, and has been updated most recently as part of the development of the current FY16-19 Statewide Transportation Improvement Program (STIP).
+The process is conducted during each TIP/STIP development cycle via meetings with Transportation Planning Regions and CDOT Regions.
 In the case of DRCOG, meetings are held with individual counties.
 Exhibit 22 summarizes key steps of the process.